lbalvarenga/jsf-quine/README.md

 ## Running the script (producing the quine)

 Due to some character encoding problems, this is known to produce faulty programs on Windows 11 with Node version 16.14.2.
 On Ubuntu with Node version 10.19.0, however, correct output is produced.

+Be warned that the generated file exceeds 3MB.

 ```sh
 node quinegen.js > quine0.js